 About Us

 A story of how a Religious Brother in Uganda has Mentored young people in Charity to care for our common home.
-Looking back on a decade since Laudato Si’ was released, Laudato Youth see Pope Francis’ message as more than an ecological teaching but a call to life-changing action that brings together faith, culture, ecological science, and justice for future generations
+Looking back on a decade since Laudato Si’ was released, Laudato Youth see Pope Francis’ message as more than an ecological teaching but a call to life-changing action that brings together faith, culture, ecological science, and justice ecological for future generations to thrive in a morally, sustainable society built by them.

 Mission Statement – Laudato Youth Initiative (LYI)